sticklight-io/declarai/docs/docs/src/beginners-guide/debugging-tasks.md

      it is still possible that the model will not generate the desired output.
 For this reason it is important to be able to debug your tasks and understand what actually got sent to the model

 ## Compiling tasks with real values
-The `compile` method can also be used to view the prompt with the real values of the parameters.
+The `compile` method can also be used to view the prompt with the real values provided to the task.
 This is useful when prompts might behave differently for different inputs.

 ```python hl_lines="10"